arjunbalu1/Groops/README.md

 go run cmd/server/main.go
 ```

-The server will start on port 8080 by default.
+The server will start on the port specified in your .env file (defaults to 8080).

 ## API Endpoints